MichaelSodeke/tmp--education-repo/README.md

 [ description ] ---------------------------------------------------------------------------

-	.md file containing detailed information to improve a person's skills in 'automotive repair'.
+	.md file containing detailed information to improve a person's skills in 'network security'.

 [ explanation ] ---------------------------------------------------------------------------